tedkotz/csvjinja/README.md

 ## Todo
 * Store max column size for use in template formatting
 * Support for arbitrary command line parameter passing into template
+* Could a more functional approach to the design cut down the number of passes through the CSV file